The typical Chihuahua price from most reputable breeders may not be the most expensive, but they also aren’t the cheapest.

 - Yankee Chihuahua Rescue and Adoption Inc. (YCRAA) – The volunteers at the YCRAA have been rescuing Chihuahuas and Chihuahua mixes for over 20 years.
 An owner assessment is done as a part of the adoption process.
 The rescued dogs are also rehabilitated and socialized in foster homes.
 Note that you must be in New England to apply for adoption.

-For more options, we also have a guide on the top 10 best places to find Chihuahuas for adoption.
+For more options, we also have a guide on the recommended places to find Chihuahuas for adoption.

 In addition to checking out the above rescues, make sure to read our ultimate dog adoption guide for the needed tips to prepare yourself as a rescue owner.